-'There are times when even good words are to be left unsaid, out of esteem for silence.'
+'Sometimes even good words should be left unsaid, out of esteem for silence.'

 The Rule of St Benedict, Chapter 6.

 For over 1500 years the Christian monastic tradition has provided a place of retreat, where people can find God, both in the people around them and in the silence of their hearts.
 But surely this is for hooded figures in secluded cloisters - what relevance can it have for us, in our busy daily lives?

-The Rule of St Benedict, written centuries before any split in the church between Catholics and Anglicans, has endured because of its relevance to everyone.
+The Rule of St Benedict has endured because of its relevance to everyone.
 It seeks to answer that hard question - how do we actually live out the values of the gospel in our community - family, workplace and parish?
-'Love your neighbour' might be fine in the abstract sense, but, as we all know, every community contains people with whom we struggle.